-Thirdly, the apex of the hierarchy is flexible in terms of its independence from immediate sensorimotor contingencies.
+Third, the apex of the hierarchy is flexible in terms of its independence from immediate sensorimotor contingencies.
 This is reflected in differences in the temporal characteristics of regional activity.
-The transmodal association cortices are characterized by temporally extended "receptive windows", enabling them to reflect and bring together information from events taking place across greater periods of time ^{77,83-86}.
-For example, research with naturalistic movie-viewing has found that, while unimodal cortices track second-by-second changes in sensory information, transmodal cortices integrate scene/event-related information over multiple seconds to minutes to support abstract, multimodal interpretational processes ^{87,88}.
-This corresponds to slower intrinsic dynamics, which have been observed to arise from structural considerations in regions of the brain's densely connected "structural core" 89 but may also be related to higher density of NMDA NR2B, which prolong excitatory synaptic activity 1.
-As such, the spatial unimodal-to-transmodal hierarchy can be recapitulated by a temporal hierarchy of intrinsic timescales 77.
-The independence of transmodal cortices from immediate sensorimotor contingencies is also reflected in their spatial embedding: regions within transmodal association cortex are spatially the most distant from sensory and motor regions along the cortical surface ^{6,8} and are functionally the most distant as evidenced by their occupation of the opposite end of the principal hierarchical gradient of functional connectivity similarity 8.
-This is consistent with the default mode network's role in going beyond the here-and-now by bringing perceptually-decoupled mnemonic information to bear on ongoing experience and task demands ^{12,69,71,72,90}.
-It is also consistent with the executive control network's role in inhibiting prepotent responses evoked by immediate circumstances and the selection of alternative actions ^{67,91,92}.
-Thus, evidence indicates that transmodal cortices are less constrained by the here-and-now in terms of their functioning.
-In analogy with today's deep-learning architectures, in virtue of its location at the apex of the cortical processing hierarchy, the transmodal cortex may be thought of as the brain's 'deepest layer', providing the opportunity for the behavioral outputs to be informed by complex, situation- and task-specific combinations of inputs, rather than a limited range of predetermined, hard-wired input-output mappings ^{12,90,93}.
+The transmodal association cortices are characterized by temporally extended 'receptive windows', enabling them to reflect and bring together information from events taking place across greater periods of time.^{75,81-84} For example, research with naturalistic movie-viewing has found that, while unimodal cortices track second-by-second changes in sensory information, transmodal cortices integrate scene/event-related information over multiple seconds to minutes to support abstract, multimodal interpretational processes.^{85,86} This corresponds to slower intrinsic dynamics, which have been observed to arise from structural considerations in regions of the brain's densely connected 'structural core'87 but may also be related to higher density of NMDA NR2B, which prolong excitatory synaptic activity.1 As such, the spatial unimodal-to-transmodal hierarchy can be recapitulated by a temporal hierarchy of intrinsic timescales.75 The independence of transmodal cortices from immediate sensorimotor contingencies is also reflected in their spatial embedding: regions within transmodal association cortex are spatially the most distant from sensory and motor regions along the cortical surface^{6,8} and are functionally the most distant, as evidenced by their occupation of the opposite end of the principal hierarchical gradient of functional connectivity similarity.8 This is consistent with the DMN's role in going beyond the here-and-now by bringing perceptually decoupled mnemonic information to bear on ongoing experience and task demands.^{12,67,69,70,88} It is also consistent with the executive control network's role in inhibiting prepotent responses evoked by immediate circumstances and the selection of alternative actions.^{65,89,90} Thus, evidence indicates that transmodal cortices are less constrained by the here-and-now in terms of their functioning.
+In analogy with today's deep-learning architectures, in virtue of its location at the apex of the cortical processing hierarchy, the transmodal cortex may be thought of as the brain's 'deepest layer', providing the opportunity for the behavioural outputs to be informed by complex, situation- and task-specific combinations of inputs, rather than a limited range of predetermined, hard-wired inputoutput mappings.^{12,88,91}

-Collectively, the above-discussed body of work suggests that the ability for the transmodal association cortex to support the adaptive, flexible, and integrative processes underlying complex human cognition can be attributed to its functional and connectional diversity, relative independence from the dictates of anatomy, and relative freedom from incoming sensory information.
-Next, we describe research which suggests that this functional flexibility is itself scaffolded upon high anatomical plasticity - what we refer to as 'meta-flexibility'.
+Collectively, the above-discussed body of work suggests that the ability for the transmodal association cortex to support the adaptive, flexible and integrative processes underlying complex human cognition can be attributed to its functional and connectional diversity, relative independence from the dictates of anatomy and relative freedom from incoming sensory information.
+Next, we describe research which suggests that this functional flexibility is itself scaffolded upon high anatomical plasticity-what we refer to as 'meta-flexibility'.

-D. Meta-flexibility: Plasticity of transmodal association cortex
+Meta-flexibility: plasticity of transmodal association cortex